wp-plugins/u-ching-decoder/readme.txt

 1. Sidebar view 2.
 Decode by Gregorian, Kin or uChing Chapter to change day 3.
 IChing view
 4. Lists posts on each day5.
 Tabbed panel has lots of info6.
 Easy sidebar widget tool == Changelog ==

+= 1.1.57 - NS1.27.7.26 - 4.2.2015 =
+* Sycronizes now with the date of your post automatically
+* Other interesting changes

 = 1.0.55 - NS1.26.6.24 - 5.1.2014* Modifications to css and div constructs to allow better integration for wider variety of themes